remix-run/remix-website/data/posts/remix-vs-next.md

 You will find that when you start learning Remix, you'll spend as much time on the MDN docs, if not more, than the Remix docs.
 We want Remix to help you build better websites even when you're not using it.

 It's a core value for us.
-Remix starts with HTML, HTTP as the foundation, and then enhances it JavaScript, providing all the tools you need to build modern web apps.

 While Remix apps are incredibly fast, we actually aren't hyper focused on performance, just great user and developer experiences.
 We look to the platform for answers to problems, make them easier to use, and the performance shakes out by itself.

 ## Discussion